stereoboy/Advanced-Embedded-System-Design-Flow-on-Zynq/lab2.md

 * Perform hardware debugging using the hardware analyzer
 * Perform software debugging using the SDK

+### Stereoboy's Comments
+* Cross Trigger is... : if HW(Vivado) get triggerred -> SW(XSDK) triggered and if SW(XSDK) get triggered -> HW(Vivado) triggered.
+Break from one side causes break from the other side Bidirectionally
+  * Use ILA (Integrated Logic Analyzer, not System ILA) with connection with Zynq PS.
 ## Steps

 ## Open the Project